-- (a) The Authority requires all vendors to be equal opportunity employers, in accordance with section 4(a)-60 and 4(a)-60(a) of the Connecticut General Statutes. - (b) Information on goods or services purchased is quantified to ensure that the Authority complies with section 4(a)-60 and 4(a)-60(a) of the Connecticut General Statutes.
+(a) The Authority requires all vendors to be equal opportunity employers, in accordance with applicable Connecticut General Statutes.

+(b) Information on goods or services purchased is quantified to ensure that the Authority complies with applicable Connecticut General Statutes.
 A quarterly report is prepared for review by the Authority.